lukdav/robert-price-bm/README.md

 - Ensure the product count is working and accurate for both categories and search queries.
 - Click on product cards/images to check the links to the individual product detail page works.
 - Click on the category links on product cards to ensure the correct filter is applied to the product list.
-- Scroll down the product list and click thhe Top button (in the bottom right corner) to ensure the user returns to the top of the page.
+- Scroll down the product list and click the Top button (in the bottom right corner) to ensure the user returns to the top of the page.
 - Log in as a super user and ensure the 'Edit/Delete' links are visible on each card (and they disappear when superuser is not logged in).
 - Click the Edit button and check whether the user is redirected to the Edit Product page.
 - Click delete (on an added 'test product' item) and ensure item is deleted from the product directory.